MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/About.md

 ### [about_Providers](about_Providers.md)

-Describes how PowerShell providers provide access to data and components that wouldn't otherwise be easily accessible at the command line.
-The data is presented in a consistent format that resembles a file system drive.
+PowerShell providers provide access to data and components, presented in a consistent format that resembles a file system drive.

 ### [about_PSConsoleHostReadLine](about_PSConsoleHostReadLine.md)